Ascend/samples/cplusplus/level2_simple_inference/1_classification/vpc_resnet50_imagenet_classification/README.md

 -   Data postprocessing \(single-operator execution\)

-    **Cast**: casts the data type of the inference result from float32 to float16;  **ArgMaxD**: searches for the class indexes with the top confidence values in the inference result.
+    **Cast**: casts the data type of the inference result from float32 to float16;  **ArgMaxV2**: searches for the class indexes with the top confidence values in the inference result.

     **aclopExecuteV2**: loads and executes an operator.